circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 ### Setting up Your Build on CircleCI

 For this step, you will need a CircleCI account.
-Visit <https://circleci.com/signup> and click "Start with GitHub".
+Visit the CircleCI [signup page](https://circleci.com/signup) and click "Start with GitHub".
 You will need to give CircleCI access to your GitHub account in order to run your builds.

-If you already have a CircleCI account then you can navigate to your dashboard: <https://circleci.com/dashboard>
+If you already have a CircleCI account then you can navigate to your [dashboard](https://circleci.com/dashboard).

 Next, you will be given the option of "following" any projects you have access to that are already building on CircleCI (this would typically apply to developers connected to a company or organization's GitHub/Bitbucket account).
 On the next screen, you'll be able to add the repo you just created as a new project on Circle.